Overview

 Less than 20 years later, Walla Walla had become the largest city in the Washington Territory.
 The Gold Rush established Walla Walla as a major commercial, banking, and manufacturing region.
 Since then, agriculture has sustained Walla Walla’s economy, a trend that continues today in Washington’s Wine Country.

-Learn More About Marcus Whitman
+Learn More About The Marcus Whitman

 Dining